vicgoodall/cegindryslwyn/README.md

 The website enables customers to make bookings, obtain contact details and find out more about the restaurant’s ethos.
 The target audience are considered to be time-poor, mainly browsing on their phones, and might want to make a booking quickly during the day while they are out of the house.
 Thus the site is designed with mobile users as its priority.

-The deployed website can be found HERE.
+The deployed website can be found [HERE].

 ## Contents